MK2112/deTube_disable_ai_audio/README.md

-# YT Disable AI Voice
+# YT Disable AI Translation

-**YT Disable AI Voice** is a userscript to disable automatically activated AI voiceovers (translated audio tracks) on YouTube.<br>
+**YT Disable AI Translation** is a userscript to disable automatically activated AI voiceovers (translated audio tracks) on YouTube.<br>
-The script forces playback using the original audio track.
+The script forces playback using the original audio track on PC and Android.

-Many videos now default to AI-generated voiceovers based on your region or language preferences.
+Many videos now default to AI-generated voiceovers based on your region or language preferences.<br>
 While intended to improve accessibility, this can result in:

 - Mismatched or low-quality AI narrations
 - Removal of the creator's original voice
 - Disruption in tone, nuance, humor, pace or entertainment

-**YT Disable AI Voice** restores the original audio by overriding the automatic selection of dubbed audio tracks.

 ## How it works

-The YT Disable AI Voice userscript operates by altering the default audio track selection on the client side, without modifying anything but the audiotrack selection.<br>
+This userscript operates by altering the default audio track selection on the client side, without modifying anything but the audiotrack selection, before the page is fully loaded.<br>
-It doesn't interact with YouTube's API services, because that wouldn't allow for setting the audiotrack in the first place, but instead adjusts playback preferences within the user's browser session.
+It doesn't interact with YouTube's API services, because that doesn't offer any setting for the audiotrack in the first place.
-The script was tested on PC and Android.

 ## Supported Browsers

 - Firefox
 - Chrome
+- Brave
 - Edge
 - Safari